camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/06-integrate/03-bootstrapping.html.md

 ### Providing a Task Id

-In case the form is a task form (ie. the submission of the form should trigger the completing of a Task), you need to provide a `taskId`:
+In case the form is a task form (i.e., the submission of the form should trigger the completing of a task), you need to provide a `taskId`:

 ```javascript
 new CamSDK.Form({